tarunmali/assignment_flexmoney/README.md

 1. Right now I am using docker to containerize my node.js backend, uploading it to Amazon ECR **registry** and running on Amazon App runner.  have to manually dockerize the node.js backend , manually upload it to Amazon ECR registry after every feature release.
 I plan to automate this stuff.
 2. Containerizing the react frontend, right now deployed on Vercel
 3. Using Kubernetes along with docker to fine tune the scaling of my node.js app according to traffic

+## Code logic and Algorithms  (along with step wise screenshots)
+1.

+## Containerization and deploying in detail